- About About

-After your licenced doctor has recommended medical cannabis to treat one of the eligible conditions found below, you must make an account and complete the online application.
+After your licensed doctor has recommended medical cannabis to treat one of the eligible conditions found below, you must make an account and complete the online application.
 You will need proof of residency in the state of Michigan and there is a $40 application fee.

 Eligible conditions: